 Even if she did get to the help desk on the phone, they still couldn’t let her log into the laptop.
 Without a connection to a domain controller there’s no way the laptop can get the new password from AD.
 The only password that Windows can use is the one that’s stored in a hashed form on the machine.
 Which Ann can’t remember.

 With Adaxes, however, Ann can reset her password without reconnecting the laptop to a DC.
 For that she needs to have the Adaxes Password Self-Service Client installed on her computer.
-It adds a ‘Forgot your password’ link to the Windows logon screen, from which Ann can reset her password by answering security questions and/or using SMS verification, as if she was on-prem.
+It adds a ‘Forgot your password’ link to the Windows login screen, from which Ann can reset her password by answering security questions and/or entering a code received via SMS or authenticator app, as if she was on-prem.

 After the password is reset in AD, Adaxes Password Self-Service Client updates the local credentials cache on Ann’s laptop and allows her to log in with the new password.

 The next time Ann takes a laptop from work on a business trip.
 She gets to her room in a hotel and realizes that she can’t log in to the computer because she forgot her password.
 Again.
 Neither she can connect to the hotel’s Wi-Fi because to do that she needs to log in first.

 Here Adaxes comes to the rescue.
 Again.
 It allows Ann to reset the password on her offline laptop by using her phone or any other device that has Internet access.

 When Ann clicks on the ‘Forgot your password’ link on her Windows login screen, Adaxes understands that there’s no Internet connection and switches to Offline mode.
 It gives Ann a request key and a link that she needs to open on her phone.
 There she needs to undergo a standard Adaxes AD password reset procedure by answering security questions and/or entering a verification code received via SMS or authenticator app like Google Authenticator or Authy.